 Although rare, mesothelioma affects veterans from all branches of service: Army, Navy, Air Force and Marines.
 As mesothelioma has a long latency period and can remain dormant for several decades, veterans who served our country from 1930 through 1980 are just now being diagnosed with the disease.

 Navy veterans who worked in navy shipyards and or served on our nation's warships and submarine's from WWII through the Vietnam War were exposed to high concentrations of deadly asbestos and are at a high risk for developing mesothelioma.
 Boiler rooms, engine rooms, sleeping quarters, and other areas of naval vessels were the most common areas where asbestos was present.
 As a result, Navy veterans are at a greater risk of developing mesothelioma.
-Medical support and treatment centers are available to veterans who have been diagnosed with mesothelioma.
+Financial assistance and help with VA Benefits is available to veterans diagnosed with mesothelioma.

 Asbestos manufacturers and distributors made a concerted effort to hide the dangers of asbestos from the public, while at the same time profiting heavily from the sale and manufacture of harmful asbestos products.
 Those suffering from Mesothelioma can seek compensation from the manufacturers of asbestos and asbestos-containing products by hiring a competent mesothelioma lawyer.
 When deciding whether or not you should pursue your legal rights, you should think about the following three things.
 First, asbestos manufacturers had knowledge of the dangers of asbestos and knowingly put hardworking men and women at risk.
 Second, treatment for mesothelioma can be very expensive.
 Third, by exercising your legal rights, you can protect your loved ones in the future.

 Once you make the decision to pursue your rights, a competent asbestos attorney will maximize recovery from both viable and bankrupt asbestos defendants.
 Over 65 asbestos trusts have been established holding billions of dollars combined across them.
 These asbestos trust funds have been set aside to help compensate those workers who have been diagnosed with mesothelioma cancer or other asbestos related diseases.
 The legal process to compensate mesothelioma victims is not overly burdensome and should be strongly considered to help offset treatment costs and to provide financial security for loved ones.